Nilda Pinto

-Nilda Maria Geerdink-Jesurun Pinto (Willemstad, December 12, 1918 - Hengelo, April 17, 1954) was a Curaçaoan writer of children's books.
+Nilda Maria Geerdink-Jesurun Pinto (Willemstad, December 12, 1918 – Hengelo, April 17, 1954) was a Curaçaoan writer of children's books.
 She was the first to record in Papiamento children's songs and stories from the oral tradition of the Netherlands Antilles.

 Biography

-Nilda Pinto was born in Otrobanda, Willemstad, as the second child of Henriette de Windt and Samuel Jesurun Pinto.
+Nilda Pinto was born in Otrobanda, Willemstad, as the only child of Henriette de Windt and Samuel Jesurun Pinto, from her father side she had an older sister, Felicia (1915).

 After completing her MULO education cycle, Pinto left for Breda, Netherlands in the 1930s to study education.
 In 1939, she returned to Curaçao and started working at the St. Martinus Gesticht (St. Martinus College), where she had been a student herself.